-Concomitant use that should be used with caution
+Concomitant use that should be used with caution:

-Amiodarone: concomitant administration of fluconazole with amiodarone may increase QT prolongation.
-Therefore, caution should be taken when both drugs are combined, notably with high dose fluconazole (800 mg).
+Amiodarone: Concomitant administration of fluconazole with amiodarone may increase QT prolongation.
+Caution must be exercised if the concomitant use of fluconazole and amiodarone is necessary, notably with high dose fluconazole (800 mg).

-Concomitant use of the following other medicinal products lead to precautions and dose adjustments:

-The effect of other medicinal products on fluconazole
+Concomitant use of the following other medicinal products lead to precautions and dose adjustments: The effect of other medicinal products on fluconazole